Brick Oven Cafe

 Kenner sits roughly ten miles west of the French Quarter, close enough to feel the gravitational pull of one of America's most food-obsessed cities, far enough to develop its own dining rhythm.
 Williams Boulevard is the commercial spine of that rhythm, a stretch where families, shift workers, and airport travelers from Louis Armstrong International all converge.
 It is the kind of corridor where a well-run brick oven operation can carve out genuine loyalty rather than tourist-driven traffic, and where repeat customers matter far more than Yelp surges.

-Get Exclusive Access →Where Kenner Sits in the Regional Dining Picture
+Where Kenner Sits in the Regional Dining Picture

 Jefferson Parish, which encompasses Kenner, has historically been treated as a dining afterthought relative to Orleans Parish.
 That framing has always been reductive.
 The parish has its own Vietnamese corridor along Transcontinental Drive, its own Honduran and Mexican taquerias, and a network of neighborhood cafes that serve the working population of one of Louisiana's most diverse suburban communities.
 Williams Boulevard specifically functions as a connector between residential Kenner and the airport district, giving it a mixed daytime and evening traffic pattern that rewards venues offering consistent value over theatrical dining concepts.

 For travelers passing through Louis Armstrong International, Kenner dining is often an afterthought, with attention defaulting to the French Quarter or the Magazine Street corridor.
 That bias leaves the suburb's actual dining circuit underexplored.
-Brick Oven Cafe at 2805 Williams Boulevard is part of a peer set that includes Alder & Birch Steakhouse, Fiesta Latina, and YaYa's Thai Fusion & Steaks, a range that reflects the suburb's genuine culinary diversity rather than any single dominant tradition.
+Brick Oven Cafe at 2805 Williams Boulevard is part of a comparable set that includes Alder & Birch Steakhouse, Fiesta Latina, and YaYa's Thai Fusion & Steaks, a range that reflects the suburb's genuine culinary diversity rather than any single dominant tradition.
 Our full Kenner restaurants guide maps that circuit in detail.

 The Cultural Logic of Wood-Fired Cooking